No-Name-Yet-Exist/Conceptual-Topology/Index.md

 A new category Cᵢ (and subsequently Cᵢ₊₁) emerges when the complete symmetry of the initial category C₀ is broken — that is, when a morphism f: A → B appears such that f is non-invertible, and thus A ≉ B under any structure-preserving transformation.

+### Semiotics And Ontology
+What is "that".
+What means that exists.

+### Word2Vec x Python Experiments
+Conceptual Topology is tested with Word2Vec and Python Script.
+We provide with the code and the used data set written in word2vec.md

+### applications
+We provide example use cases of Conceptual Topology.

 This document and all conceptual content therein are © [No Name Yet Exist], 2025.
 All rights reserved.
 Unauthorized reproduction, distribution, or use without explicit permission is prohibited.